 If you like this technique and it works well for you, you might want to explore meditation.
 Meditation can help focus your attention on your senses, such as sight, smell, hear and touch, and again, helps you stay present in the current moment rather than letting your mind run away with you.

 If you’re being too hard on yourself, stop and ask yourself, would I say these things to a friend who was struggling?
 Probably not, then you should stop treating yourself this way.
 If you’re having a bad day, couple of days, week etc. cut yourself some slack.
 You are allowed to feel down and you don’t always have to snap yourself out of it.
 It’s good to feel your emotions whole-heartedly in order to heal yourself and move on when the time is right.

-For further support, or to find out more about Mental Health Awareness Week, please visit Mental Health Foundation.
+For further support, please visit Mental Health Foundation.

 Because we play by the book we want to tell you that…

 Your home may be repossessed if you do not keep up repayments on your mortgage.